graceHach/BGMP2024_novel-fluor/README.md

 ## Nextflow Inputs:

-Address to dir containing binned Illumina data in `fastq.gz` format.
+`--infq`: Address to dir containing binned Illumina data in `fastq.gz` format.
 This address must specify paired-end data as such: `*_R{1,2}*.fastq.gz`

-Must also specify primer sequences for removal with htseq
+`--fwd` and `--rev`: Specify forward and revers primer sequences respectively for removal with htseq.

+`--out`: output directory to publish merged and trimmed outputs, and result counts file `counts.tsv`.

 ## Dependencies: